One of the most frequent day trips that our Palmer House guests take is a ferry ride to Martha’s Vineyard.

 The towns on Martha’s Vineyard offer surprising diversity, each with its own character and personality.
 For those who are interested in history, Edgartown presents an architectural memorial to whaling’s golden age.
 Aquinnah or Gay Head as it was named in the past is recognized world-wide for its clay cliffs and natural beauty, while West Tisbury is a typical New England village right out of a Currier and Ives print.
 Menemsha is a working fishing village and its claim to fame is that it is where the motion picture “Jaws” was filmed.
 Oak Bluffs is internationally known for its charming Victorian “ginger bread style” cottages.

 The tours take approximately two and a half hours and includes a thirty minute stop at the Aquinnah cliffs.

 Tickets are $29.00 and can be purchased aboard the bus.

 - Martha’s Vineyard’s Edgartown Lighthouse

 While all of the bedchambers at the Palmer House have their own romantic charm suitable for relaxation after the most wonderful day of adventures traveling Cape Cod, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs for a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs for a relaxing stay before and after your day.